-3-minute Instant Pot Shrimp Scampi with angel hair pasta, cooked in a fragrant shallot-wine broth, topped with capers and fresh parsley!
+This irresistible 3-minute Instant Pot Shrimp Scampi is made with angel hair pasta, a fragrant shallot and white wine broth, and tender garlic butter shrimp.
+Top it with capers and parsley for a fresh and flavorful meal!

 **THIS RECIPE HAS BEEN UPDATED AS OF 10/23/19.
 PLEASE READ ALL INSTRUCTION NOTES BELOW!**